phaserjs/phaser/README.md

 * Text.precalculateWordWrap allows you to run your text through the Text word wrap function, which is handy if you need to handle pagination on longer pieces of text (thanks @slashman #2277)
 * Sprite (and all Game Objects) have a new argument in their destroy method: `destroyTexture`.
 This boolean (which is false by default) controls if the BaseTexture of the Game Object should be destroyed or not.
 This is extremely useful in situations where you've got a lot of dynamic assets you no longer need, such as textures created from BitmapDatas.
 You must set the `destroyTexture` argument yourself.
 This can be done in a custom Game Object destroy method or as part of your state shutdown (#2261)
 * The Health Game Object component has a new method: `setHealth` which allows you to set the exact health amount.
 This is now used by the `revive` function.
+* Text.useAdvancedWrap allows you to swap between the Basic and the Advanced word wrapping functions.
+In Advanced it will wrap long-words and condense and trim excess white space (thanks @soldoutactivist #1811)

 ### Updates